Pakistan TikTok star faces backlash over forest fire video

 "The message these videos is sending is too risky and it needs to be contained," Satti said.

-One comment under Asghar's video on TikTok said her actions were "sheer ignorance and madness".
+One comment under Dolly's video on TikTok said her actions were "sheer ignorance and madness".

 Pakistan is the eighth most vulnerable country to extreme weather caused by climate change, according to the Global Climate Risk Index compiled by NGO Germanwatch.